 It's OK to be sad sometimes.
 There are just some things that can't be fixed or changed.
 I accept that.
 Sometimes.
 I accept that sometimes we don't get what we want.
 Or even what we think we want.
 And during those times, well, I think it's OK to be sad.
 Just for a little while, just for a bit.

-Yes, it took awhile to come to this realization that she won't be with our family this year.
+Yes, it took a while to realize that she won't be with our family this year.
 And then just tonight, as I was sitting here looking at beautiful pictures of snowy Christmas nights, it hit me that I won't be with my daughter.
 I began to cry.
 So, that means blogging.
 It helps me to blog.
 It's extremely therapeutic.
-You see, if I tell my husband about my feelings, or if he (heaven forbid) saw me crying he would immediately try to fix this unhappy situation.
+You see, if I tell my husband about my feelings, or if he (heaven forbid) saw me crying, he would immediately try to fix this unhappy situation.
 He'd jump to my rescue.
 It's what he does.
 He loves me.
 But he's a fixer.
 And I don't want to be fixed.
-Yes, he'd be trying to buy me a plane ticket to be with her over Christmas or maybe even try to manipulate my daughter into changing her plans.
+Yes, he'd be trying to buy me a plane ticket to be with her over Christmas, or maybe even try to manipulate my daughter into changing her plans.
 Wouldn't her in-laws love me then?

-I'd rather just sit here--cry, rock, type, feel sorry for myself and fell sad.
+I'd rather just sit here--cry, rock, type, feel sorry for myself, and feel sad.
 I'll be OK in the morning.
 I keep myself really busy.
 And anyway, there's always next year.
 It's just that right now I miss my family so much, especially during the holidays.
 I try hard to not think too much about it.
 However, you know how it is late at night.
-Sitting all alone in front of the Christmas tree, no other lights on in the house.
-Your mind starts traveling down memory lane and the next thing you know--boo hoo all over the place.
+Sitting all alone in front of the Christmas tree, with no other lights on in the house.
+Your mind starts traveling down memory lane, and the next thing you know--boo hoo all over the place.

-I miss my kids being little too.
-These last few years with them all grown up have been such a hodgepodge of emotions for me--I feel such great pride when it comes to who they have become and then again, sadness because they are all grown up.
+I miss my kids being little, too.
+These last few years with them all grown up have been such a hodgepodge of emotions for me — I feel such great pride in who they have become, and, at the same time, sadness because they are all grown up.
 Where have my little babies gone?
 Why can't time stand still?
 At least I have my little grandchildren now.
 I love them all so much.
 And I do love being a grandma.
-But, one day soon, they'll grow up too--this sucks...
+But one day soon, they'll grow up too — this sucks...

-OK, enough, it's time to stop, wipe my tears, blow my nose and go watch a sitcom on TV, that always helps.
-That is if I can hear the TV over my husbands snoring.
+OK, enough, it's time to stop, wipe my tears, blow my nose, and go watch a sitcom on TV, which always helps.
+That is, if I can hear the TV over my husband's snoring.

 Wednesday, December 5, 2012